 The activity log provides a complete list of the past 1000 actions.
 Besides the exact time of an action, the activity log also contains information about the user who unlocked the door.

 When using the Nuki Keypad, the entered entry code is always compared to the stored code on the Nuki device.
 If the entered and the stored codes do not match the incorrect entry is noted in the activity log of the Nuki app.
 This way you can always track if and when a wrong code was entered.

 Nuki can send you notifications when a wrong entry code is entered.

-To activate these warnings, open your Nuki app and choose “Settings” > “Manage device” > “Manage notifications“.
+To activate these warnings, open your Nuki app and choose “Settings” > “Features & Configuration” > “Manage notifications“.
 Here, you can log in with your Nuki Web account and activate warnings.
 This is essential, as notifications will then be transmitted through your Nuki Web account.
 If you haven’t activated Nuki Web yet, you can do so in just a few steps.

 Protection against systematic code spying

 To provide additional protection against systematic code spying, there will be a timeout for re-entering a code after a defined number of incorrect entries.

 The following timeout duration is defined for incorrect Keypad code entries:

 - Five or more incorrect code entries: Timeout of 30 seconds